gobeyondidentity/developer-docs/guides/guide1.md

 ### Create a Credential Binding Job

-Creates a [Credential Binding Job](/api/v1#tag/Credential-Binding-Jobs) of type `EMAIL` for given [identity](http://localhost:3000/api/v1#tag/Identities).
+Next, you'll need to create a [Credential Binding Job](/api/v1#tag/Credential-Binding-Jobs) of type `EMAIL` for a given [identity](http://localhost:3000/api/v1#tag/Identities).
 The identity must be Active and have a valid email associated with it.

+To complete this step you'll need the `${identity_id}` for which the Passkey is being created.
+You can find the correct value by logging into the [Admin Console](https://console-us.beyondidentity.com), or use the API to [list all identities](/api/v1/#tag/Identities).

 **Request example to create an credential binding job of type Email:**